ZoNier/nm_wifi_autoconnect/README.md

     sudo chmod +x /opt/nm_wifi_autoconnect.sh
     ```

-3. (Optional) Add a cron job to run the script every 5 minutes:
+3. Add a cron job to run the script every 5 minutes:

     ```sh
-    crontab -e
+    sudo crontab -e
     ```

     Add the following line to the crontab file: